 A well-informed Board of Directors seldom makes mistakes.
 However, in the unlikely event that any litigation should result from actions taken by the Board, the Association provides coverage to directors through its errors and omissions liability insurance.

-How will I ever keep up with all the business of the Association?
+How do I keep up with all the business of the Association?

 You can count on association staff to keep you informed through the association's many communication vehicles such as:

-- REALTOR.org, with specific announcements for directors in the National Leadership section
+- NAR.realtor, with specific announcements for directors in the National Leadership and Board of Directors sections

 - REALTOR® Magazine (print and online)